Amateurism in the NCAA: Claimed disadvantages

 Both collegiate and Olympic athletes are considered amateur athletes.
-Unlike Olympic athletes, NCAA student-athletes do not have a right to receive payment for their public likeness.
+Unlike Olympic athletes, NCAA student-athletes did not have a right to receive payment for their public likeness.
 It is due to the NCAA's definition of amateurism that collegiate athletes do not have this right.
 An example of this can be seen in the case of Jeremy Bloom v.
 NCAA.
 Jeremy Bloom was an Olympic skier who had opportunities to receive endorsement deals for his skiing ability, but could not do so if he wished to be eligible to participate as an amateur collegiate athlete.
+Since NIL payments were allowed, more Olympians have participated in college athletics, most notably in gymnastics, where many competitors at international levels compete in college gymnastics either concurrent to or after their elite careers.

 There have been other cases where the controversy has been in regards to athletes' rights to their public likeness.
 In the recent O'Bannon v.
 NCAA case, the allegation is in regards to student-athletes having an income level of zero for the use of their public likeness; the allegation is that the NCAA is in violation of Section 1 of the Sherman Antitrust Act due to the restriction of payment to student-athletes for their public likeness.
 In the Gertz v.
 Robert Welch, Inc. case, it is argued that student-athletes have a right to endorsements and other commercial promotional opportunities due to their status as public figures.
 It is stated within this case that public figures by definition are those with “pervasive fame or notoriety”, which many claim student-athletes to possess.

 Another prohibition from the rules of amateurism that both student-athletes and coaches are impacted by is their inability to negotiate for compensation beyond the cost of tuition.
 In the Southeastern Conference, multiple football programs had come up with a stipend plan that would have been used to create more incentive for better-quality players to attend their university.
 Due to the rules of amateurism, this plan was not able to be carried out.
 The plan is claimed to have potentially produced more quality teams to better compete, thus stimulating increased fan satisfaction.